 Want to know what your tax burden in Germany is like?
 The exact amount depends on many factors.
 In this article, you’ll learn about the most common tax types that a self-employed person must expect.
 We explain which tax types are relevant for whom and how the tax burden is composed.
 Learn more about how you, as an entrepreneur, can save taxes.

-What taxes do you have to pay as a self-employed person?
+- What taxes do you have to pay when self-employed?

 In Germany, the following taxes apply to companies: